Not Just Great Dane breeders, but breeders of "Great Danes"

 Great Dane Puppies Blue/ Black

-All our puppies come from generations of Health tested lines that have tested clear of DCM , Hip and Elbow Dysplasia independently tested under B.V.A/ Liverpool University/European Veterinary and Pupscan project.
+All our puppies come from generations of Health tested Multi Champion lines that have tested clear of Dilated Cardiomyopathy, Hip and Elbow Dysplasia, and Spondylosis, independently tested by University College Dublin, University of Liverpool research project, British Veterinary Association/ Australian Veterinary Association/European Veterinary and the Pup scan project.

 Leevindane Puppies are IKC registered, fully vaccinated, Micro-chipped, regularly wormed (appropriate to their age) well socialised and hand reared.